thomasgumbricht/git-vcs/_posts/2020/2020-02-16-git-local-use.markdown

 ## Introduction

-This post covers _git_ version control system (VCS) for local machines.
-If you are a _git_ newbie, you can view the Youtube [Introduction to Git - Core Concepts](https://www.youtube.com/watch?v=uR6G2v_WsRA&t=475s) by David Mahler or if you prefer to read, the blog post [Tutorial: Git for Absolutely Everyone](https://thenewstack.io/tutorial-git-for-absolutely-everyone/) by Michelle Gienow.
+This post covers git Version Control System (VCS) for local machines.
+If you are a git (command line) newbie, you can view the Youtube [Introduction to Git - Core Concepts](https://www.youtube.com/watch?v=uR6G2v_WsRA&t=475s) by David Mahler or if you prefer to read, the blog post [Tutorial: Git for Absolutely Everyone](https://thenewstack.io/tutorial-git-for-absolutely-everyone/) by Michelle Gienow.
 This post is inspired by these two sources.

 The tutorial series [Learn Git with Bitbucket Cloud](https://www.atlassian.com/git/tutorials/learn-git-with-bitbucket-cloud) is more in depth and links to relevant pages in that tutorial series are given in different sections below.
 The most comprehensive source available is probably the book [Pro Git - Everything you need to know about git](https://git-scm.com/book/en/v2/) by Scott Chacon and Ben Straub.

 Every git project is bound to a repository (or repo for short) that always resides inside a directory (synonym: folder).
 A repo can either be a _master_ (~original) or a _clone_ (~copy).
-(Unfortunately the term _master_ can mean several different things in git, but yu just have to learn to live with it.)
-The difference between an ordinary directory and a repository is that the repository contains a system of, usually hidden, files and folders that track, log and save changes, and allows the use of the git toolbox for tracking, merging and restoring different versions.
+Unfortunately the term _master_ can mean several different things in git, but you just have to learn to live with it.
+The difference between an ordinary directory and a repository is that the repository contains a system of, usually hidden, files and folders that track, log and save changes in the directory.
+These hidden git files allow the use of the git toolbox for tracking, merging and restoring different versions of the documents in the working directory.

 A repository consists of three “trees” maintained and tracked by git.
-The first tree is the _working directory_ which holds the actual files, it is like an ordinary directory with sub-directories and files.
-The second tree is the _index_ (or _staging_ areas) and the third tree is the _head_ (or history) tree which contains all _commits_ and also points to the last _commited_ versions. _stage_ and _commit_ are git jargon, and you can picture them as meaning adding and locking (saving) changes.
+The first tree is the _working directory_ which holds the "normal" files, it is like an ordinary directory with sub-directories and files.
+The second tree is the _index_ (or _staging_ area) and the third tree is the _head_ (or history) tree which contains all _commits_ and also points to the last _commited_ versions. _stage_ and _commit_ are git jargon, and you can picture them as meaning adding and locking (saving) changes.
 In git you can always go back to locked savings and explore who made what changes at which stage.

-Two useful git commands for keeping track of what has been done and what is pending, are: <span class='terminalapp'>git log</span> (<span class='terminalapp'>git reflog</span>) for tracking the git command history, and <span class='terminalapp'>git status</span> to see what is pending.
+Two useful git commands for keeping track of what has been done and what is pending, are: <span class='terminalapp'>git log</span> or <span class='terminalapp'>git reflog</span> for tracking the git command history, and <span class='terminalapp'>git status</span> to see what is pending.

 ## Prerequisites

+git must be installed, if you need assistance look at the post on [install git for command line](../git-commandline-install).
 This tutorial relies heavily on the <span class='app'>Terminal</span> command tool, if you are not acquainted with the command line, the [Command line crash course (pdf)](https://www.computervillage.org/articles/CommandLine.pdf) will teach you most things you need to know.

-## Setup git for local use

-Check out if you have the command line tool for [git](https://git-scm.com) installed by opening a <span class='app'>Terminal</span> window and type:

-<span class='terminal'>$ git version</span>

-If your system does not have git installed, download (g)it from the [git official download page](https://git-scm.com/downloads).

-If your version is outdated compared to the [git official download page](https://git-scm.com/downloads), you can instead use git itself for updating:

-<span class='terminal'>$ git clone https://github.com/git/git</span>

-### Check and setup user name

-Every git repository is linked to a user name.
-If you a dominating, or single git user on your machine you can add a global user name to your local machine git.
-If you have more than one git user you can set the user name in each local repo.
-The local user over-rides any global, so you can set both types in the same machine.
-For more information, please vist the GitHub page [Setting your username in Git](https://help.github.com/en/articles/setting-your-username-in-git).

-#### Global Git user names

-To check if you have a global git user name set, open a <span class='app'>Terminal</span> window and type:

-<span class='terminal'>$ git config \-\-global user.name</span>

-If you had no global user but require one, set the git global user name with the command:

-<span class='terminal'>$ git config \-\-global user.name _username_</span>

-#### Local (repository) user names

-To set local (per repo) user names you have to sequentially change directory <span class='terminal'>cd</span> to each repo and then check/set the user name.

-<span class='terminal'>$ git config user.name</span>

-<span class='terminal'>$ git config user.name _repo-username_</span>

-### Check and set email

-See the official GitHub page on [Setting your commit email address](https://help.github.com/en/articles/setting-your-commit-email-address) to understand your alternatives for open or restricted email addresses.

-The principles for setting your git email address is similar to setting the git user name.
-Here is, for example, how to check and set a global email:

-<span class='terminal'>git config \-\- user.email</span>

-<span class='terminal'>$ git config \-\- user.email _email@example.com_</span>

-For local (per repo) setting of email you have to sequentially change directory to each local repo for which to set the email.

 ## Create directory with git control

-Create a new, empty, directory.
-To use the <span class='app'>Terminal</span> first change directory (<span class='terminalapp'>cd</span>) to the parent folder under where you want to create the new directory.
+Create a new, empty, directory on a local drive.
+To use the <span class='app'>Terminal</span>, first change directory (<span class='terminalapp'>cd</span>) to the parent folder under where you want to create the new directory.

 <span class='terminal'>$ cd path/to/parent/directory</span>